Acacia Dining Table - Robust Wood with Character

 Extremely Hard and Robust

-Acacia is among the hardest wood types used for furniture.
+Acacia is one of the hardest wood types used for furniture.
 On the Janka hardness scale (a measure of wood hardness), acacia scores higher than oak, teak, and even many tropical wood types.
-This makes an acacia dining table particularly resistant to scratches, impacts, and daily intensive use.
-For a busy family or a table that sees more use than sparing, acacia is an excellent choice.
+This makes an acacia dining table particularly resistant to scratches, impacts, and intensive daily use.
+For a busy family or a table that is used more than spared, acacia is an excellent choice.

 Warm Golden-Brown Color with Dark Veins